 Make the Sugar Syrup

-In a heavy sauce pan with spout (or a pourable edge), combine the sugar and water.
+In a heavy pot, combine the sugar and water.
 Set on stove on medium heat.
-I use granulated sugar.
-It takes about a minute minutes to dissolve.
+It takes about 1-2 minutes for sugar to dissolve.
 In 2 to 2.5 minutes or so you will see slow bubbling that will become quick in 4 minutes.
-Reduce heat to low, add cardamom and continue to simmer the sugar for another 2 minutes (total 6-7 minutes start to finish).
+Reduce heat to low, add cardamom and continue to simmer the sugar for another 2 minutes (total 6-8 minutes start to finish).

 The sugar syrup should be sticky like warm honey.
 It should be pourable and not too thick.